-There has been many things said and written about the infamous nightlife of Pattaya as sex-capitol of Asia with all the beer-bars, A-Go-Go bars on WalkingStreet and that the streets of Pattaya would be full of prostitutes or hookers.
+There has been many things said and written about the infamous nightlife of Pattaya as sex-capitol of Asia with all the beer-bars, A-Go-Go bars on WalkingStreet and that the streets of Pattaya would be full of prostitutes.
 A place full of old European man looking for a young girl.
-But there always have been much more behind Pattaya’s surface of “Sin City of Asia”, something that is now getting a chance with the changing of local policy and the changing of the kind of tourists that are visiting Pattaya.
+Besides the argue if this image is correct there always have been much more behind Pattaya’s surface of “Sin City of Asia".
+Something that is now getting a chance with the changing of local policy and the changing of the kind of tourists that are visiting Pattaya.
 Of course WalkingStreet will always be WalkingStreet, not a place to bring your kids.

 You like mountain-biking in the jungle?
 Well sorry to say but I think there are no real jungles anymore in Thailand, but even near Pattaya there is something that comes close to it (although not big).
 It’s called “Khao Mai Keauw” and it is along route 331 and route 3240.
 It’s a kind of regional park with a small reservoir and a small park with an exercise and jogging trail.
 And there are 2 mountain-bike trails, one of 12 km and one of 8 km.
 But do not be mistaken by the distance, there are some very heavy and steep parts in it.
 And not all routing is clearly marked.
 That’s how I got lost there once and needed a rescue mission.